-• RightCare will send the member a letter telling you that the services were denied or limited.
+RightCare will send the member a letter telling you that the services were denied or limited.

 In the event that the complaint is not resolved to the satisfaction of the member or member's designee, he/she may request an appeal.
 An appeal may also be filed for denial of payment for services in whole or part.
 RightCare will send the Member a letter explaining that services were limited or denied.
-A member or person authorized to act on behalf of the member, including the member's physician or health care provider with the member's written consent, may appeal an action or adverse determination orally or in writing.
+A member or person authorized to act on behalf of the member, may appeal an action or adverse determination orally or in writing.

 A member or a member's designee can file an appeal with RightCare in writing to: